weaviate/weaviate-io/developers/weaviate/concepts/data.md

 Cross-references in Weaviate can be best thought of as links to help you retrieve related information.
 Cross-references do not affect the vector of the `from`, or the `to` object.

 :::tip `Hrefs` vs `beacons`
 `Hrefs` and `beacons` are the locations within Weaviate, which allow us to retrieve cross-referenced objects.
-We w ill discuss the difference further as we go forward.
+We will discuss the difference further as we go forward.
 :::

 ## Weaviate Schema